franzejr/vim-files/README.md

 * [vim-ruby] - helps editing Ruby source code
 * [vim-ruby-refactoring] - helps ruby code refactor
 * [rails.vim] - adds syntax highlight and helps editing Rails apps
+* [elm.vim] - vim plugin for the Elm programming language
 * [vim-textobj-rubyblock] - creates Vim text objects for ruby code(`ir`, `ar`).
   Also lets you use `%` to move between `do .. end`, `if .. end` and other paired ruby keywords